Abdalrahman-py/UCAS_oop/README.md

 - All tests should pass
 - You'll see green checkmarks (✔) for each test

-If you have any issues, make sure you have `make` installed and the JUnit jar is present in the parent directory.
+If you have any issues, make sure you have `make` installed and the JUnit jar is present in the project directory.

 ## Troubleshooting

 ### Common Issues:

 1. **"JUnit not found" error:**
-   - Make sure the JUnit JAR is in the parent directory
+   - Make sure the JUnit JAR is in the project directory
    - Check the file name matches exactly: `junit-platform-console-standalone-1.10.2.jar`

 2. **"Class not found" error:**
-   - Make sure you compiled all files: `javac -cp "../junit-platform-console-standalone-1.10.2.jar" *.java`
+   - Make sure you compiled all files: `javac -cp "junit-platform-console-standalone-1.10.2.jar" *.java`

 3. **Tests not running:**
-   - Verify you're in the correct directory (the `final` folder)
+   - Verify you're in the correct directory (the project root directory)
    - Check that all `.class` files were created after compilation

 ## Project Learning Objectives